Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/07-IP addresses/IPv4 in networking.md

 * IP stands for **Internet protocol** and v4 stands for **version 4.**
 * It is are **32-bit** integers which will be expressed in decimal notation.
+* IPv4 address is typically represented as four sets of decimal numbers, separated by periods.

 ### Parts of IPv4: